- Publications and resources

 Yes.
 Some aircraft are not designated as type-rated aircraft, however, pilots need to complete specific training on the aircraft and complete a flight review before they are allowed to act as pilot-in-command in that aircraft.
 These aircraft are listed in Schedule 13 of the Aircraft and Ratings Legislative Instrument.
 After that, the aircraft is treated the same as other aircraft in the class.
 That means the pilot can continue flying the aircraft after the initial training and flight review are completed, as long as they have a valid flight review for the multi-engine aeroplane class rating.

 For example, Tom holds a multi-engine aeroplane class rating and plans to fly a Cessna 441 (Conquest II) aircraft for the first time (note the Conquest is a multi-engine aeroplane).
 Before flying the Conquest operationally, Tom must complete training and a flight review in a Conquest.
 The flight review also satisfies the multi-engine aeroplane flight review for a further 24 months (refer to CASA’s Flight reviews information sheet for more details).

-Are there any single-engine helicopters that don’t require specific training and a flight review?
+Are there any single-engine helicopters that don’t require type specific training and a flight review?

 Yes.
 A small number of helicopters such as most amateur-built types (for example the Rotorway Exec) do not require specific training and are covered by the single-engine helicopter class rating.
 However, pilots should consider undergoing training in that type of aircraft to make sure they are fully competent - refer to the general competency rule (regulation 61.385 in the Part 61 Manual of Standards).

 Do I need to go to a Part 141 or Part 142 school for aircraft class-rating training?

 Training for aircraft class ratings must be done at a Part 141 school.
 Most pilots will complete training for the grant of their single-engine class rating during training for their pilot licence.